ZinoBr/StaPLR_missing_in_multiple_views/README.md

   Design matrix used for performing the simulations

-    # Missingness.conditions.syntax.R  -  syntax to create design matrix and save it as object 'miss.conditions'
+    # Design Matrix.R  -  syntax to create design matrix and save it as object 'miss.conditions'

     # miss.conditions.rds  -  Combinations of varying numbers of views with two values for missingness proportion for each view (0.3, 0.7)

+  Helper function

     # transform.listobj.to.vector.R  -  transforms list entries of the design matrix to a vector